Carlos Andrés Segovia

-In turn, between 2008 and 2018 Segovia y Corral mostly worked on late-antique religion (with special emphasis on the intertwining of group-identity markers, sectarian boundaries, discursive strategies, and more generally the conceptualisation of hybridity and ambiguity in religious origins, as a means to counter present-day religious fundamentalism, ethnocentrism, and xenophobia); and published several books on these and other related issues, including Remapping Emergent Islam: Texts, Social Settings, and Ideological Trajectories, The Quranic Jesus: A New Interpretation, The Quranic Noah and the Making of the Islamic Prophet: A Study of Intertextuality and Religious Identity Formation in Late Antiquity, and (with Gabriele Boccaccini) Paul the Jew: Rereading the Apostle as a Figure of Second Temple Judaism, He was also series co-editor of Apocalypticism: Cross-disciplinary Explorations at Peter Lang. as well as the Spanish translation of Daniel Boyarin's Border Lines: The Partition of Judaeo-Christianity: Espacios fronterizos.
+Lastly, between 2008 and 2018 Segovia y Corral mostly worked on late-antique religion (with special emphasis on the intertwining of group-identity markers, sectarian boundaries, discursive strategies, and more generally the conceptualisation of hybridity and ambiguity in religious origins, as a means to counter present-day religious fundamentalism, ethnocentrism, and xenophobia); and published several books on these and other related issues, including Remapping Emergent Islam: Texts, Social Settings, and Ideological Trajectories, The Quranic Jesus: A New Interpretation, The Quranic Noah and the Making of the Islamic Prophet: A Study of Intertextuality and Religious Identity Formation in Late Antiquity, and (with Gabriele Boccaccini) Paul the Jew: Rereading the Apostle as a Figure of Second Temple Judaism, He was also series co-editor of Apocalypticism: Cross-disciplinary Explorations at Peter Lang. as well as the Spanish translation of Daniel Boyarin's Border Lines: The Partition of Judaeo-Christianity: Espacios fronterizos.
 Judaísmo y cristianismo en la Antigüedad tardía.
 Formerly, between 2005 and 2007, he had published several translations into Spanish of Avicenna's and Abu Hasan al-Ash'ari's works, and a monograph on the philosophy of Mulla Sadra in contemporary perspective: Șadr ad-Dīn Šīrāzī: La filosofía islámica y el problema del ser.